meganmrichardson/CMSI-370-Application/README.md

 ---

-# Important Notes before starting
+# Important Notes before Starting
 1. This web-app works best in a browser
 2. Ensure your browser is in full screen in order for proper functionality